hobbies for women in their 30s

 It is also a great way to develop self-confidence and feel strong.
 If you are new to working out or getting bored with your workout routine, add boxing to your list of hobbies.
 It is one of my favorite hobbies for women in their 30s.

-21. Puzzle
+21. Work on a Puzzle

 Puzzles can be a great way to slow down and stay connected to the present moment.

-22. GARDENING
+22. Gardening

-Gardening is well-known hobbies for moms.
+Gardening is a well-known hobby for moms.
 My mom LOVES gardening.
 She grows flowers, vegetables, and even herbs.
 It is a hobby I am adding to my list, and I hope you do too.
 It certainly does not have to be limited to moms.
 Gardening is also a fun addition to hobbies for men in their 30s.
 It is a great way to learn how to care for plants and foster your mental health.

-23. MEDITATION
+23. Meditation

 Meditation is another one of my favorite hobbies.
 When I started practicing meditation, I thought I had to sit in one spot and empty my mind of all thoughts.
 That belief made it challenging to continue pursuing this hobby, but as I learned more about the different ways and benefits, it has become a skill that I regularly practice and rely on.